Tannakian fundamental groups of blended extensions: Application to the Hodge conjecture for 1-motives

-\begin{rem} We should mention that prior to \cite{An19}, Jossen had proved that for 1-motives over $\CC$, the unipotent radicals of the motivic Galois and Mumford-Tate groups coincide (see \cite[Theorem 6.2]{Jo14}).
-(Jossen has a concrete geometric construction for the unipotent radical of the motivic Galois group of a 1-motive.
-But the object he constructs does indeed agree with the more abstract one coming from tannakian formalism.
-See the appendix of \cite{Jo14}.) \end{rem}
+\begin{rem} Prior to \cite{An19}, Jossen had proved in \cite[Theorem 6.2]{Jo14} that for 1-motives over $\CC$, the unipotent radicals of the motivic Galois and Mumford-Tate groups coincide.
+(See also the appendix of the same paper.) \end{rem}